Clock Tower, Hong Kong: History

-Following the liberation of Hong Kong, the clock was reactivated on 2 October 1945.
+During the Japanese occupation, the clock tower was coloured a camouflage grey and bell chiming was halted.
+Following the liberation of Hong Kong, the clock was reactivated on 2 October 1945, and the paint was removed, revealing the original red brick and grey stone façade.
 The use of the clock tower's bell was discontinued in 1950 after four separate motors were installed, once for each face of the clock – meaning the times shown on each side of the tower were slightly different.

+In the early 1970s, the Clock Tower housed a government dental surgery clinic.

 In 1975, Kowloon station was moved to the present-day Hung Hom station on the newly reclaimed Hung Hom Bay.
 The station building was demolished in 1977 despite the protest and petitioning from the Heritage Society and other pressure groups.
 However, as a compromise, it was decided that the Clock Tower was to be preserved, and it is now accompanied by the Hong Kong Space Museum, Hong Kong Museum of Art and Hong Kong Cultural Centre, all built on former station grounds.

 On 13 July 1990, the tower was gazetted as a declared monument under the Antiquities and Monuments Ordinance.

 The bell inside the Clock Tower was on display in Sha Tin station from the mid-1980s to 1995 and was moved to the KCRC Office in Fo Tan from 1995 to the early 2000s.
 Finally, the government moved the bell inside the Clock Tower in 2010.

-On 9 December 2021, the use of the clock tower's bell chimes was resumed.
+On 9 December 2021, the use of the Clock Tower's bell chimes was resumed.
 From this point, the bell will ring hourly between 8am to midnight.
 It reports the time via a digital bell system synchronised with the web clock of the Hong Kong Observatory.